-Birds-eye render of Cockermouth Habitat Bank before restoration
+Cockermouth Habitat Bank

-Biodiversity Units available:
+Biodiversity Units

 Very high distinctiveness habitats

-• Lowland meadows
+- Lowland meadows

 High distinctiveness habitats

-• Ponds (priority habitat)
+- Ponds (priority habitat)

 Medium distinctiveness habitats

-• Mixed scrub
+- Mixed scrub

-• Other woodland; mixed
+- Other woodland; broadleaved

-• Other woodland; broadleaved
+- Other woodland; mixed

 Habitat Bank overview

-On the edge of the Lake District National Park, our ecologists are transforming more than 70 acres of farmland, including more than a dozen sheep pasture fields, into a biodiverse space where key habitats will be able to flourish.
+On the edge of the Lake District National Park, our ecologists are transforming more than seventy acres of farmland, including more than a dozen sheep pasture fields, into a biodiverse space where key habitats will be able to flourish.

 Our work will play an effective role in building stronger ecological connections across the Cumbrian landscape, with the neighbouring River Derwent and Tributaries Site of Special Scientific Interest (SSSI) connecting the Habitat Bank to ancient woodland at Oakhurst Wood and the Sandybeck Meadow National Nature Reserve (NNR).